We’ve been using shortcodes in WordPress themes for years, and they have become a standard part of how we build sites.

 Method 1: Using the Full-Site Editor (Block Themes Only)

-The easiest way to use shortcodes in your WordPress theme is by using the full site editor.
-This allows you to add a Shortcode block to any part of your website.
+The easiest way to add a shortcode to your theme is by using the full site editor.
+This allows you to add a Shortcode block to any part of your site layout.

 To get started, head over to Appearance » Editor in the WordPress dashboard.